-Property owners are encouraged to use burglar alarms.
-While Cordillera, and the Vail Valley, are not areas of high crime, things do happen that could be prevented or perhaps tracked if an alarm system is in use.
+Property owners are encouraged to use a home security system.
+While Cordillera, and the Vail Valley, are not areas of high crime, things happen that could be prevented or tracked if an alarm system is in use.

 Public Safety is the primary responder to all burglary/intrusion alarms except when an indication of criminal activity is identified.
-Eagle County Sheriff is the primary responder to burglary/intrusion alarms whenever criminal activity is indicated.
+Eagle County Sheriff is the primary responder to panic alarms and to burglary/intrusion alarms whenever criminal activity is indicated.

-Panic/holdup alarms should be used only for their intended purposes.
-Do not use panic/hold up alarms if medical assistance is needed because an ambulance will not respond.
-Eagle County Sheriff is the primary responder to panic/hold up alarms.
+A medical alarm signals the presence of a hazard requiring urgent attention and to summon emergency medical personnel.
+Some security systems have a medical alarm built in.
+Panic alarms should be used only for their intended purpose.
+Do not use panic alarm if medical assistance is needed because an ambulance will not respond.
+Eagle County Sheriff is the primary responder to panic alarms.

 Public Safety responds to hundreds of false alarms every year that could have been prevented.
-False alarms can be cancelled.
-Property owners and property managers should know the name and phone number of their alarm monitoring company and be prepared to provide the account number, code and password for the alarm to the monitoring company.
-In the event an alarm is determined to be false, the property owner or property manager should contact the monitoring company as quickly as possible.
+Property owners and property managers need to know the name and phone number of their alarm monitoring company and be prepared to provide the account number, code and password for the alarm to the monitoring company.
+If it is a false alarm, the property owner or property manager needs to contact the monitoring company as quickly as possible.
 In the event the alarm monitoring company already dispatched the fire department, it can cancel the dispatch.

-In the event a property owner or guest does not have the proper code, Public Safety may be contacted at 970-926-2335.
-Public Safety will respond to the property and verify the information.
+If the property owner or guest does not have the proper code, Public Safety may be contacted at 970-926-2335 to respond to the property and verify the information.

 Each property owner is allowed three (3) false alarms; after which, a fine may be assessed.